 Training in dividing one’s attention creates three or more possibilities for wider more diverse perspectives.
 Identification or attachment is part of how we learn and grow, however divided attention allows a space within us for the neutral to flourish.
 It creates a way of thinking that allows for choice and creativity between three points that is more accessible that undivided attention portends.

 In dividing attention one cannot put 100% of our attention on either one or two points.
 Divided attention requires variable attention one a major a minor point.
 A good exercise in dividing one’s attention is the following:

 Sit. —— Stare at a fixed point opposite you.
 Continue to stare at it and shift your attention into your periphery.
 Pay attention to what is in your periphery without looking at it directly.
 This is an example of active divided attention that is outwardly focused.
 Receptive divided attention in a visual field requires a neutral inner point or observer to receive the incoming information that becomes more obvious than active divided attention.
 While staring at the fixed point and paying attention to the periphery while softening attention at the two points.

 We can then receive information from the field between the periphery and the center point.

 Belief partially constrains our flexible creativity to expand beyond our primary perceptual ability or abilities.
 If you are a visual or picture thinker it’s likely that you incorporate other fields of perception other than the visual through learning ordinary cognitive and associative thought processes.
 Cognitive thought through the technology of words is the common denominator for primary communications of all humans on the planet.
 Emotive and empathic perceptions is another way many people navigate the world, which may include hunches or intuitive perceptions.
-Still language and cognitive thinking is needed to interpret emotional perceptions.
+Language and cognitive thinking is needed to interpret emotional perceptions.
 Kinesthetic perceptions that come in the form of movement through a space often involves an intuitive sense akin to emotional perceptions and linked to sensations of the body (combinations of perceptions) and cellular memories.
 Kinesthetic perceptions may also be called “a learn-by-doing approach ” or “hands-on” methodology.